State Leadership in Solar+Storage, Featuring Maryland and Oregon

 Friday, December 9, 2022 @ 2:00 PM - 3:30 PM ET

 Solar+storage programs provide a multitude of customer benefits, from cost savings to energy resilience.
-This webinar will highlight two well-designed and impactful programs that are supporting the development of solar+storage projects in their state.
+This webinar highlighted two well-designed and impactful programs that are supporting the development of solar+storage projects in their state.

 The Maryland Energy Administration’s Resilient Maryland / Resiliency Hubs Grant Program are helping local organizations develop resilient energy system projects that bolster their operations, protect communities, enhance sustainability, and achieve energy affordability.
 Resilient Maryland provides funds to local organizations to help pay for feasibility analyses, preliminary modeling, and other important preconstruction activities in the development of microgrids, resilient facility power systems, and resiliency hubs for Maryland communities, businesses, and critical infrastructure.
 The Resiliency Hub Program provides capital funds for the installation of solar PV and battery storage systems that enable them to become “resiliency hubs,” which are sited in local, community-serving locations where residents can access electricity during grid outages to power their essential electrical devices, to refrigerate temperature-sensitive items, and to shelter in safety.